SyberxSpace/SyberxSpace.github.io/_posts/2020-12-12-Windows_System_Tricks.md

 | [**STL-Thumbnail**](https://github.com/cabbagecreek/STL-thumbnail) | Allows Windows to render thumbnails on 3D models |
 | [**SuperF4**](https://stefansundin.github.io/superf4) | Allows the killing of programs instantly with Ctrl+Alt+F4 |

-I also find installing Ubuntu using the Windows Subsystem for Linux (WSL) to be extremely handy as someone more familiar with the linux command line than the Windows command prompt.
+I also find installing Ubuntu using the Windows Subsystem for Linux (WSL) to be extremely handy as someone more familiar with the Linux command line than the Windows command prompt.

+---

+## Symbol Input

+As of the Windows 10 *Fall Creator's Update* in 2018, an emoji/symbol input panel was added.
+This can be summoned by pressing `Win` + `.` *(Windows Key and Period)*.
+From this pop-up you can select emoji, emoticon, or symbols for input.

 ---